The most advanced hand surgeries - to relieve your pain and increase your mobility.

 Joint replacement surgery is performed to provide pain relief and functional joint motion.

-There have been significant improvements in joint replacements for the hand and wrist.
-This means that patients experience better function after surgery, and the joint can last for a longer period of time.
-The replacement joints are made of materials similar to those used in weight-bearing joints, such as ceramics or long-wearing metals and plastics.
+Over the last few years, there have been significant improvements in joint replacements for the hand and wrist.
+New materials allow patients to experience better function after surgery, and the joint can last for a longer time.